 Eligibility to participate in the program is limited to ACLS fellowship recipients in the Charles A. Ryskamp Research Fellowships, the Mellon/ACLS Recent Doctoral Recipients (RDR) Fellowships, and the ACLS Fellowships programs.
 ACLS Resident Fellows can be in residence at the Institute for Research in the Humanities for a semester term, the academic year, and/or the summer.
 Applications can be made at any point in the year.

-The Institute guarantees ACLS Resident Fellows office space, a desktop computer (if desired), internet/network access, full library access, access to all campus facilities, some staff support, and $1,000 for research expenses.
+The Institute guarantees ACLS Resident Fellows office space, a desktop computer (if desired), internet/network access, full library access, access to all campus facilities, and some staff support.
 Although the Institute is not responsible for housing, advice on locating suitable housing is available.
 ACLS Resident Fellows are expected to participate in the weekly Monday seminars and will be invited to make a seminar presentation.
 Involvement in the many formal and informal activities of the Institute and the Center for the Humanities is encouraged, as time and interest warrant.

 CHCI invites eligible ACLS Fellows interested in a residency fellowship to review the list of participating host sites and then contact host sites directly.
 ACLS Fellows and the host institution negotiate their own arrangements tailored to the needs, interests, and capabilities of both parties.